Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 >

 <!-- ------------------------ -->
-## Data Modelling and Transformation
+## Data Modeling and Transformation
 Duration: 5

 Now that data is streamed into Snowflake, we are ready for some **Data Engineering** activities to get the data into a report ready state for analytics.
 We'll be transforming the data from the JSON **VARIANT** format into a tabular format by leveraging Snowflake **Dynamic Tables**, to ensure that data streamed into Snowflake will continuously update the analytics layers.